 1. Water-Based Polyurethane

 Polyurethane is one of the more traditional finishes.
-It gives the floor a smooth and wet look by using several coats.
+It gives the floor a smooth, wet look by using several coats.
 However, newer formulas are water-based and provide a clear finish.

 Water-based polyurethane is available in semi-gloss and satin.
 Many high-gloss hardwood floors are prefinished in the factory, making installation much faster.